 The weather has been unpredictable over the years, we have had sunshine, rain, wind or snow and sometimes all of those at the same time although The Spring Sixty has never been about good weather, its about seeing if your winter training has worked or kicking off your leisure season, either way setting your goals and expectations for the year ahead!

 The distance is 60k (see what we done there!) over rolling South Armagh and North Louth countryside.
 We purposely designed the course to be fairly fast and not too challenging no ‘Killer Hills’ to be found here!.
-The event starts at Carrickcruppen Clubhouse at 10.00am sharp and registration will be open at 9am were you can also grab a tea or coffee and have the craic before the off.
+The event starts at St Pauls High School Bessbrook at 10.00am sharp and registration will be open at 9am were you can also grab a tea or coffee and have the craic before the off.

 The Spring Sixty is a Cycle Sportive and as such the event is open to cyclists of all abilities from novice to advanced.
-Traditionally the halfway stop is held courtesy of the award winning Fitzpatrick's Restaurant where you will be treated to hot soup and breads to warm you up then onward to the finishing line.
-Each finisher is treated to a warm welcome and medal at the finish line plus a wholesome hot meal with tea and coffee.
+The will be a stop half way through with refreshments to warm you up then onward to the finishing line.
+Each finisher is treated to a warm welcome and a bespoke commemorative buff at the finish line plus a wholesome hot meal with tea and coffee.
 The atmosphere is always lively!

 This year registration for all riders will be ONLINE ONLY.
 Early Bird Entry now open at £15 this has been capped at 200 and then full price at £20 for remaining time.
-Tickets available via Eventbrite by clicking on the tickets tab on the events page or click below... (there will be no registration on the day though you will have to collect wristband for food & medal etc).
+Tickets available via Eventbrite by clicking on the tickets tab on the events page (there will be no registration on the day though you will have to collect wristband for food & buff etc).
 Get your skates on click below and get booked!

 For further information keep an eye on the Camlough Cycling Club Facebook Page